oliviergimenez/tidyverse-tips/index.md

 ## 18             NA     6
 ```

-Also works for years (think of decades for example).
+This trick also works for years `count(year = 10 * (year %/% 10))`, think of decades for example, hence the 'decade trick'.

-You may change the name of the n column
+You may tuned a bit the output by changing the name of the `n` column:

 ```r
 starwars %>%